-'''

-otter grade --ext Rmd .
+otter grade --ext Rmd

-'''

-If you're grading submission export zip files (those generated by otter.Notebook.export or ottr::export), you should pass --ext zip to otter grade.
+If you're grading submission export zip files (those generated by otter.Notebook.export or ottr::export), your otter\config.json should have its zips key set to true, and you should pass the -z flag to Otter Grade.
+You also won't need to use the --ext flag regardless of the type of file being graded inside the zip file.